JoaoLucindo/MicrosoftFlow-LogicAppsAzure/README.md

 * HOST by the strings of the HTTP GET URL before 443 (in this case: `` https://prod-32.westus.logic.azure.com `` )
 * URL  by the strings of the HTTP GET URL after 443 (in this case ``/workflows/<ID>/triggers/manual/paths/invoke?api-version=2016-06-01&sp=%2Ftriggers%2Fmanual%2Frun&sv=1.0&sig=<ID>``)

-In this way, the final code would be:
+By doing that, the final code will be:
 ```
 #include <ESP8266WiFi.h>